-§ 1.1 Subject of Agreement: [X] § 1.1 shall apply, or
+§ 1.1 Subject of Agreement: [ ] § 1.1 shall apply, or

-[ ] § 1.1 shall apply, except that this General Agreement shall not apply to Individual Contracts in respect of which the Delivery Point is the National Balancing Point in the UK or the Zeebrugge Hub in Belgium.
+[X ] § 1.1 shall apply, except that this General Agreement shall not apply to Individual Contracts in respect of which the Delivery Point in respect of which the Delivery Point is in Poland or at the Polish Virtual Trading Point.

+AOTES: Due to the license requirements in Poland any transactions with Delivery Point in Poland and at the PL VTP are exclusively entered into by our Polish Affiliate AOT Poland sp. z.o.o..
+In respect of NGP and ZeeBeach would you trade both points under Appendix to the EFET?

-§ 1.2 Pre-Existing Contracts: [X] § 1.2 shall apply, or
+§ 1.2 Pre-Existing Contracts: [ ] § 1.2 shall apply, or

-[ ] § 1.2 shall not apply
+[X] § 1.2 shall not apply

+AOTES: We don’t have any existing transactions.

 §2 Definitions and Construction